FRANK Water in Lalitpur, Nepal

 What's the Challenge?

 Lakuribhanjyang is in the district of Lalitpur, Nepal.
 It's just 22km from Kathmandu but its hilly terrain and inaccessibility make it seem much more remote.
 Its inhabitants mostly belong to the vulnerable Tamang group.
 The village is split across three levels at the foot, middle and top of a hill.
-The 2015 earthquake devastated the village and The 2015 earthquake devastated the village and every one of the 294 houses were destroyed, however those households at the very top of the mountain are worst affected.
+The 2015 earthquake devastated the village and every one of the 294 houses were ruined, however it was the households at the very top of the mountain are worst affected.
 Their water source and supply was destroyed and women and girls must now walk to the foot of the mountain to fetch water which is not safe to drink.
 Their hygiene practices are poor due to water shortage and lack of awareness, and most people practice open defecation.

 What's FRANK Water doing about it?